virengajera/realtime-dashboard/README.md

 ```
 7. In order to run dashboard navigate to `cd dashboard`
 8. Install dependencies `npm install`
 9. Run web-server by `node server.js`.
-You will able view dashboard by visiting http://localhost:3001/
+You will able view dashboard by visting http://localhost:3001/